Installing and Configuring the Spark Connector¶

 The Snowflake Spark Connector generally supports the three most recent versions of Spark.
 Download a version of the connector that is specific to your Spark version.

-For example, to use version 2.7.2 of the connector with the older Spark version 2.3, download the
+For example, to use version 2.11.0 of the connector with Spark version 3.3, download the

 To install and use Snowflake with Spark, you need the following: